 Housing: We can advise interns about searching for housing and assist them in locating other interns who are seeking roommates.

 Educational program: During the duration of the summer internship program, interns visit government and congressional offices, embassies, and other organizations.
 This introduces student to some of the policy-making institutions in the Washington area, which shape issues and events of concern to Arab Americans.
 There will be opportunities to take advantage of some of the speakers, films, conferences, and cultural programs in Washington which address Arab world issues.
 Each year interns write and publish Intern Perspectives, in which they reflect on their experiences at ADC and on the issues they have dealt with.

 Volunteer positions for course credit are available during the academic year and are arranged on a case-by-case basis.
-The deadline for applications are August 2 for Fall, and November 15 for Spring.
+The deadline for applications are August 2 (extended until filled) for Fall, and December 30 for Spring.
 Legal Department deadlines for application are: August 29 for Fall, December 30 for Spring.